SuhoRyu/HATIE/README.md

 @inproceedings{ryu2025towards,
-  title={Towards Scalable Human-aligned Benchmark for Text-guided Image Editing}, author={Ryu, Suho and Kim, Kihyun and Baek, Eugene and Shin, Dongsoo and Lee, Joonseok}, journal={Proceedings of the IEEE/CVF conference on computer vision and pattern recognition}, year={2025}
+  title={Towards Scalable Human-aligned Benchmark for Text-guided Image Editing}, author={Ryu, Suho and Kim, Kihyun and Baek, Eugene and Shin, Dongsoo and Lee, Joonseok}, booktitle={Proceedings of the Computer Vision and Pattern Recognition Conference}, pages={18292--18301}, year={2025}
 }
 ```